slowernews/wisdom-tldr/chapters/introduction.md

 > *"The question is not who is going to let me; it’s who is going to stop me."
 -- Ayn Rand [1905]*

+> *"Life is being on the wire, everything else is just waiting."
+-- Karl Wallenda [1905]*

+> *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."
+-- Abraham Maslow [1908]*

 > *"Home is not where you are born; home is where all your attempts to escape cease."
 -- Naguib Mahfouz [1911]*

 > *"If someone says can’t, that shows you what to do."
 -- John Cage [1912]*

-> *"You’re under no obligation to be the same person you were five minutes ago."
+> *"You’re under no obligation to be the same person you were five minutes ago." (...)
+"Waking up to who you are requires letting go of who you imagine yourself to be."
 -- Alan Watts [1915]*

+> *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style."
+-- Maya Angelou [1928]*

 > *"We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment."
 -- Jim Rohn [1930]*

 > *"There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don’t like because you think it will look good on your resume."
 -- Warren Buffett [1930]*

-> *"I have already lost touch with a couple of people I used to be."
--- Joan Didion [1934]*

 > *"People seldom do what they believe in.
 They do what is convenient, then repent."
 -- Bob Dylan [1941]*